Best Times to Visit Taipei, Taiwan

 Night Market Maze & Feast

 foodBrave the vibrant chaos of Raohe Street Night Market, a sensory explosion of street food, games, and trinkets.
-Haggle for unique souvenirs, savor the aroma of stinky tofu (if you dare!), and let the energy of the crowds wash over you.
-Insider tip: Arrive early evening for the best selection and less intense crowds.
+Haggle playfully for unique souvenirs and savor the aroma of stinky tofu – a must-try Taiwanese delicacy!
+Insider tip: arrive early evening to avoid the biggest crowds and secure the best food.

 Best time: Oct-Apr